kenchoong/Setel-assessment/cdk/lambda/order/README.md

 ```

+### Advantages

+Decouple the implementation

+> await this.getOneOrder.Get(userId, orderId);

+In this line, I no need to care how `Get` will implement the stuff.
+Whether next time I want to use dynamoDb or not also never mind.
+What I only need to know is, the `Get` function exists, it need to get 2 parameters, then done.

 ### Problems right now.

 Right now I havent complete this, because I use DynamoDB single table design.
 I want to use `@nestjs-dynamoose` library.
 But all the example provided is without `PK, SK` only `hashkey` but no `rangeKey`.
 Therefore I havent figure it out.